Omeisaurus

-Omeisaurus (meaning "Omei lizard") is a genus of sauropod dinosaur from the Middle Jurassic Period (Bathonian-Callovian stage) of what is now China.
+Omeisaurus (meaning "Omei lizard") is a genus of sauropod dinosaur from the Middle to Late Jurassic Period (Bathonian-Oxfordian stage) of what is now China.
 Its name comes from Mount Emei, where it was discovered in the lower Shaximiao Formation of Sichuan Province.

 Like most sauropods, Omeisaurus was herbivorous and large.
 The largest species, O. tianfuensis, measured 18–20.2 m long, and weighed 8.5–9.8 MT.
 Other species were much smaller, as the type species O. junghsiensis reached a size of 14 m in length and 4 MT in body mass, and O. maoianus reached a size of 15 m and 5 MT.

 Discovery and species

 Initial discovery and O. changshouensis

 The initial discovery of Omeisaurus was in 1936 when Charles Lewis Camp and Yang Zhongjian collected a partial skeleton from strata of the Shaximiao Formation in Sichuan, China.
 The material was taken to and prepared in what is now the Institute of Vertebrate Paleontology and Paleoanthropology in Beijing.
 The skeleton was named Omeisaurus junghsiensis in 1939 by Yang Zhongjian, the skeleton consisting of a partial postcranial skeleton that included four cervical (neck) vertebrae.
 It was named after the sacred mountain Omeishan, which is near where O. junghsiensis was found, and the species name after the locality.
 The skeleton of O. junghsiensis was lost during WWII.
 In 1955, Xuanmin Li and colleagues collected several Sauropod remains from the same strata as O. junghsiensis in Changshou during construction of a reservoir.
 The IVPP sent Youling Su to conduct the excavation in Changshou, the crew finding eleven vertebrae and several appendicular elements (IVPP V930).
 The specimen was described later in 1958, also by Yang Zhongjian, as a new species, O. changshouensis.